ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache/docs/README.md

 It uses a memory cache (any impl of the standard `IMemoryCache` interface) as the **primary** backing store and optionally a distributed, 2nd level cache (any impl of the standard `IDistributedCache` interface) as a **secondary** backing store for better resilience and higher performance, for example in a multi-node scenario or to avoid the typical effects of a cold start (initial empty cache, maybe after a restart).

+Optionally, it can also use a **backplane**: in a multi-node scenario this will send notifications to the other nodes to keep each node's memory cache perfectly synchronized, without any additional work.

 FusionCache also includes some advanced features like a **fail-safe** mechanism, **cache stampede** prevention, fine grained **soft/hard timeouts** with **background factory completion**, customizable **extensive logging** and more (see below).

 ![FusionCache diagram](https://raw.githubusercontent.com/jodydonetti/ZiggyCreatures.FusionCache/main/docs/images/diagram.png)